NaregAmirianMegan/47b-Project/README.md

 ## **Algorithmic Improvements:**

-*  I updated the hashing function so that it was only computed once and used the 2d array to compute the hash, making it far more efficient than before.
+*  I updated the hashing function so that it is only computed once and used the 2d array to compute the hash, making it far more efficient than before.
 *  I implemented a block copy method that only copies the block that is changed.
 All other blocks in the list are kept as the same references as the previous node.